kyma-project/test-infra/docs/prow/prow-jobs.md

 ```

 - For details on how to create jobs, see [Manage component jobs with templates](./manage-component-jobs-with-templates.md).
-- For further reference, read a more technical insight into the Kubernetes [ProwJobs](https://github.com/kubernetes/test-infra/blob/master/prow/jobs.md).
+- For further reference, read a more technical insight into the Kubernetes [Prow jobs](https://github.com/kubernetes/test-infra/blob/master/prow/jobs.md).

 ## Trigger jobs manually

 In most situations, re-running the job means that Prow uses the same commit.
 To make sure the job uses the updated code base, you can trigger the job manually.
-Use a tool called [mkpj](https://github.com/kubernetes/test-infra/tree/master/prow/cmd/mkpj) that generates a valid `yaml` for the ProwJob.
+Use a tool called [mkpj](https://github.com/kubernetes/test-infra/tree/master/prow/cmd/mkpj) that generates a valid YAML for the Prow job.
 See the example of generating the `kyma-gke-nightly` target:
 ```shell
 go run prow/cmd/mkpj/main.go --job=kyma-gke-nightly --config-path="$GOPATH/src/github.com/kyma-project/test-infra/prow/config.yaml" --job-config-path="$GOPATH/src/github.com/kyma-project/test-infra/prow/jobs/" > job.yaml
 ```